 - (252) 928-1101

-The Anchorage Inn offers modern lodgings with resort amenities including a limited continental breakfast, an outdoor pool with a sundeck overlooking the harbor and marina and a seasonally opened outdoor café.
-The inn offers fabulous views of the sunset, harbor activity, the lighthouse and Pamlico Sound.
+The Anchorage Inn offers lodging located on Silver Lake with an outdoor pool overlooking the harbor and a seasonally opened outdoor café.
+The inn offers fabulous views of the sunset, harbor activity, the Ocracoke lighthouse and Pamlico Sound.
 Shops and restaurants are just steps away.
-The Anchorage provides pet-friendly rooms at $25 extra per night on the first floor of the Inn.
-Gulf Stream and inshore charter fishing trips are made available here, plus you can rent bikes, golf carts, small boats and scooters.
-It’s open mid-March through mid-November.
+Anchorage provides pet-friendly rooms on the first floor for $25 extra per night.
+The Anchorage Marina has transient dockage, fuel, ice and bait.
+Charter fishing trips for the Gulf Stream and inshore are available here.
+Nearby, you can rent bikes, golf carts, small boats and scooters.
+The inn and marina are open mid-March through mid-November.

 - 111 Back Road